 One does not have to reduce the consumption of all foods.
 What is essential is to maintain a balanced diet.
-One can definitely reduce the risk of developing a cardiovascular disease by eating certain foods every day.
+One can definitely reduce the risk of developing cardiovascular disease by eating certain foods every day.
 Certain food items which help to provide your body with plenty of heart-protective nutrients like vitamins, antioxidants, minerals and dietary fibre should be preferably consumed.
 Mentioned below is a list of food items which should be included in a diet after angioplasty.

 - Fruits & Vegetables

 Yes, your mumma was right.
 They are an essential component of the food pyramid and should make 4-6 portions each day.
-A key source of all the essential vitamins, minerals and fiber.
+A key source of all the essential vitamins, minerals and fibre.
 They are quick sources of energy and yet calories poor.
 Try to eat them in their most natural form without adding too much of seasoning and toppings, that might contribute towards the calorie count.

 - Healthy Oils

 Not all fats are bad, in fact, few are essential as they help in building up the essential components of your body and good for lubricating joints.
 These include olive oil, peanut oil, and canola.
 Prefer to have poly-unsaturated fatty acids.